-References made in the notes or in the text should use the Chicago 16th Author-Date citation style, including the author's last name, the date of publication and the relevant page number(s), e.g. (Bodomo 2004: 18-9).
+References made in the notes or in the text should, for the most part, conform to the American Sociological Association (ASA) Style Guide, 5th edition, including the author's last name, the date of publication and the relevant page number(s), e.g. (Bodomo 2004:18-9).